BradNichol/personal-blog/content/blog/why-software-development-why-now.md

 During my time running a business, I learnt a lot about SEO (search engine optimisation) and other online marketing skills.
 I found that online marketing allowed me to continue working on websites, growing them and testing out new ideas quickly.

-I further developed my skills in this area and obtained a Diploma Digital Marketing.
+I further developed my skills in this area and obtained a Diploma in Digital Marketing.

 Over the years I had worked on two large eCommerce projects for my employers at the time.
 Both times I had project managed these from start to finish, developing the specifications and hiring development agencies.